yoyow-org/yoyow-middleware/README-EN.md

         "hash_value":"bb76a28981710f513479fa0d11fee154795943146f364da699836fb1f375875f", - hash value of the content "extra_data":"{}", - extra information of post
-        "title":"test title in js for update", - title of this post "body":"test boyd in js for update",   - content of this post "create_time":"2018-03-12T10:22:03",   - created at
+        "title":"test title in js for update", - title of this post "body":"test body in js for update",   - content of this post "create_time":"2018-03-12T10:22:03",   - created at
         "last_update_time":"2018-03-12T10:23:24", - last updated at
         "origin_platform", - origin platform where the post firstly came to people(only used when reposting an existing post)